What Is Drug-Induced Psychosis? Signs, Causes & Treatment

 - Disorganized speech or behavior

 While any of these symptoms on their own might not indicate psychosis, a combination — especially when they appear suddenly or worsen over time — can be cause for concern.
-It’s also important to consider the context, including any recent drug use, mental health history, or family history of psychosis or schizophrenia.
+It is also important to consider the context, including any recent drug use, mental health history, or family history of psychosis or schizophrenia.

 What Are Common Symptoms of Drug-Induced Psychosis?